-Post-W1 DRAFT News Release for Exiting Call for Conservation PJM ENDS SPECIAL CALL TO CONSUMERS TO CONSERVE ELECTRICITY
+Post-W1 DRAFT News Release for Exiting Call for Conservation PJM ENDS SPECIAL CALL TO CONSERVE ELECTRICITY

-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has ended its special request for the public to conserve electricity.
-The call to reduce electricity use was prompted by the (intense-heat wave/extremely cold weather).
+(Valley Forge, PA. - "Type date here.") - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has ended its special request to conserve electricity.
+The call to reduce electricity use was prompted by the (intense-heat wave/ extremely cold weather).